 Always clean your chain before greasing.
 Use solvent with a toothbrush, and use Q-tips to remove stubborn clumps of grease and grime out of corners and holes.
 Drop lubricant onto each link of your chain, or run a line by spinning the chain as you pour the oil.
 Wipe away excess oil with a rag while spinning the chain.

-Rain and snow mixed with grit from the trail works it’s way into your chain, removing lube and causing wear.
+Rain (and snow depending on where you ride) mixed with grit from the trail works it’s way into your chain, removing lube and causing wear.
 Consider replacing the chain if it appears to stretch, or if you’ve noticed your gears are skipping.

 Rags and a toothbrush